Pot backers oppose U.S. bill banning legal marijuana in Washington

 Dr. Malik Burnett, policy manager for the Drug Policy Alliance, said Initiative 71 was a civil rights issue since blacks made up 90 percent of district marijuana arrests even though non-blacks used pot at similar rates.

 "D.C. voters chose to reform their marijuana laws, which have a direct impact on how communities of color interact with police.
-Congress should not undermine this," he said in a statement.
+Congress should not undermine this," he said.

+Protesters waving a District of Columbia flag bearing the slogan "No Taxation Without Representation" briefly blocked traffic a few blocks from the U.S. Capitol on Wednesday evening.
+Police stood by but made no arrests.

+Malik Burnett of the D.C.
+Cannabis Campaign said 70 percent of voters supported legalization.

 Some Republican lawmakers, led by Representative Andy Harris of Maryland, had balked at legalization in Washington.
 The city has one of the lightest U.S. penalties for pot possession, although marijuana is illegal under federal law.